andyaiken/skirmish/tasks.md

 * Make it so that we can see a hero character sheet without having to level up

 ## Magic Items
-* Allow items to be compared to show which is better
 * When adding a feature, collate similar features

 ## Features